Welcome to Driving with Dementia

 • If you give up driving, how would you get around?

 • Creating an agreement with you by using this agreement (click here) produced by The Hartford.
-After you review the agreement, when you close its web page, it will automatically take you back to here.
+After you review the agreement, when you close its web page, it will automatically bring you back here.

 Here's what some people with dementia have to say: